New Order (Nazism): Plans for North America

-Before completing the expected German conquest of Europe, the Nazi leadership hoped to keep the United States out of the war.
-In an interview with Life in the spring of 1941, Hitler stated that a German invasion of the Western Hemisphere was as fantastic as an invasion of the moon, and he said he was convinced that the idea was being promoted by men who mistakenly thought that war would be good for business.
+Before securing control of Europe, the Nazi leadership aimed to keep the United States out of the war.
+In a 1941 interview with Life, Hitler dismissed a German invasion of the Western Hemisphere as "fantastic" as an invasion of the moon.
+U.S. pro-Nazi movements, such as the German American Bund, played no role in Hitler's plans and received no German support after 1935.